fleet-actions/ec2-runner-pool-manager/docs/getting-started/quickstart.md

 3. If refresh is OK -> create `ci.yml` and push :fingers_crossed:

 !!! note "Resource Pooling - reruns are faster :recycle:"
-    On your first run, your provision step may take 30 to 90s due to OS startup and any pre-runner-scripts.
+    On your first run, your provision step may take 30 to 90s due to OS startup and any pre-runner-scripts (if any).
 But, as we reuse runners between workflows, the instances are picked up from the pool instead :heart_eyes:

 ## Files to Create